c-mckenna/gazetteer/README.md

 It sets up proxying against an apache http server that was one of the requirements and the data is then available on http://<your_host_name>/select?indent=on&q=*:*&wt=json

 Naturally it would be expected that a client would consume the data.

+Most of the installation process is conditional so it should be possible to blow parts away and redo it and there is a reasonable chance that it will fill in the gaps.
+If not then that is left as an exercise for the user.